RoliSoft/Obfuscation-Tunnel/README.md

 ### Simple generic header obfuscation

-This is the default module, but also selectable with `-o s` explicitly.
+This is the default module, but also selectable with `-o header` explicitly.
 As it was specifically designed to disguise Wireguard headers, the algorithm used proceeds as follows:

 * XORs the first 16 bytes of the UDP packet with a built-in key _or_ a one-byte key provided through `-k`.
 * As the first 16 bytes of a Wireguard header contain 3 reserved always-zero bytes, and two more 32-bit counters (sender, receiver index) whose most significant bytes are mostly zero (especially at the beginning of the connection), in order to avoid fingerprinting by looking at the known gaps being XOR'd to the same value from the key, if the packet is long enough (>32 bytes), the next 16 bytes will be XOR'd into the first 16 bytes.
 In Wireguard, the next 16 bytes are already encrypted data, which means the packet's header will be not have static bytes where zero would be otherwise.